 Renting a car in Madeira

-One thing that is often overlooked when renting a car on Madeira, are the hidden expenses.
+One thing that is often overlooked when renting a car on Madeira, is the hidden expenses.
 One of those expenses is parking, especially if you choose to base yourself in the city centre of Funchal.

 For that reason, I’d highly recommend finding yourself accommodation with free parking service before planning out your Madeira road trip itinerary.